kenmccann/advanced-tier-offering/README.md

 By default, Aqua's provides an existing container registry integration out of the box, which is Docker Hub.
 This can be used to scan public images and is a good starting point to show customers if they want to see this work out of the box with the server side scanner.

-Additionally,  Image Assurance policies cannot be applied to images from a repo, unless they originate from a configured container registry.
+Additionally, Image Assurance policies cannot be applied to images from a registry and repo, unless they originate from a configured container registry.  i.e. having Docker Hub configured as a registry integration permits the user to pull an image such as nginx:latest from the registry so that it can be scanned.

 Aqua provides a set of baseline Image Assurance Policies out of the box, that provide several controls that are applied to the images from the repositories in each container registry.